JAGrenier/Capstone_FE/README.md

 ## Future Implementation
 * An admin login to allow for deleting and updating reviews as needed and track traffic
-* Further accessibility testing including manual checking using screen readers
+* Further accessibility testing including manual checks using screen readers
 * User profile page where they can favorite a location and track the reviews they have posted

 ## Demo Video